 - All medical procedures and the egg retrieval will take place at the couple’s fertility clinic.
 We work only with established fertility clinics with excellent reputations and skilled clinicians.

-- After you have completed the procedure you will be paid $8000.
-For subsequent donations you will be paid $8,000 or $10,000 depending on whether you are a first time or repeat donor.
+- After you have completed the procedure you will be paid $10,000.
+For subsequent donations you will be paid $10,500.

-Go to The Donation Procedure link to read the details of the medical procedure.
+Go to Donation Procedure to read the details of the medical procedure.